-Where to Ribbon: Publish > Model Reports >
+Where to Ribbon: Publish > Model Reports > find Report Builder

-find Report Builder Documentati on
+Documentati on

-Modelers, Analysts, Architects, Project Use of Managers and others can use the facility Documentati to produce a wide range of on document-based publications and reports, such as a System Requirements Specification, Use Case Report, Data Dictionary, Solution Architecture Description and more.
+Use of Modelers, Analysts, Architects, Project Managers and others can use the facility Documentati to produce a wide range of on document-based publications and reports, such as a System Requirements Specification, Use Case Report, Data Dictionary, Solution Architecture Description and more.
 It can also be used for ad-hoc reporting to create reports such as a list of the most volatile requirements.
 HTML documentation can also be published to allow stakeholders who don't have access to Enterprise Architect to view the models from an Intranet site that can just be placed on a file system without the need for a Web Server.
-Options for There are several options that can be set to tailor the information that is included Documentati in a generated document, including the on ordering of elements and diagrams and hiding certain elements and diagrams and substitutions and other options can also be applied.
+Options for There are several options that can be set Documentati to tailor the information that is included in a generated document, including the on ordering of elements and diagrams and hiding certain elements.
+Filters and word substitutions and other options can also be applied.